 How do I calculate state tax on my paycheck?

-To calculate state tax on a paycheck, subtract pre-tax deductions from gross pay to get taxable income.
-Then multiply by your state's tax rate based on income level and filing status.
-Most states provide withholding tables that do this math for you.
-For example, $2,000 gross pay minus $250 in deductions equals $1,750 taxable income.
-At a 5% state tax rate, that's $87.50 in state tax.
+To calculate state tax on a paycheck, subtract pre-tax deductions from gross pay to get taxable income, then apply your state's withholding tables or tax rate based on income level, filing status, and allowances.
+Most states provide withholding tables that handle this math.
+For example: $2,000 gross pay minus $250 in deductions equals $1,750 taxable income.
+At a 5% flat rate, that's $87.50 in state tax per paycheck, though graduated states and states with their own withholding forms will calculate differently.
+Use your state revenue department's current withholding tables for an accurate number.

 How do you calculate the amount of state income tax?

-What percentage of state tax is taken out of paycheck?
+What percentage of state tax is taken out of a paycheck?

 How do I manually calculate state taxes?

-To manually calculate state taxes, first find your state's current tax tables or rates.
+Find your state's current withholding tables or tax rates from the state revenue department's website.
+You can find links to every state tax agency through the IRS state government websites page.
 Calculate taxable income by subtracting pre-tax deductions from gross pay.
 For flat-rate states, multiply taxable income by the rate.
-For graduated-rate states, calculate tax for each bracket the income falls into, then add them up.
-Finally, divide by the number of pay periods to get per-paycheck withholding.
+For graduated-rate states, calculate tax for each bracket the income falls into and add them up.
+Divide the annual result by the number of pay periods to get per-paycheck withholding.

 Share post on